D. P. Yadav: 1980–2000

-2000-Present
+2000–present

 DP Yadav fought the 2004 Lok Sabha election from Sambhal, but lost to Ram Gopal Yadav.
 In 2009, he contested from Badaun, but lost to Dharmendra Yadav by around 32,000 votes.
 He contested the 2014 Lok Sabha election from Ghazipur and Sambhal, but he lost from both seats.

 In 2007, he formed the party Rashtriya Parivartan Dal (RPD), and two members were elected to the state legislature — himself from Sahaswan, and his wife Umlesh Yadav from Bisauli.

 DP Yadav lost the 2012 Assembly election from Sahaswan to Omkar Singh Yadav.
 His wife Umlesh Yadav fought the same seat in 2017 election and lost to Omkar Yadav.

-Personal life & Family
+Personal life and family

 He is married to Umlesh Yadav who was an MLA of Bisauli, Uttar Pradesh from 2007 to 2012.
 Umlesh Yadav was disqualified by the Election Commission of India in October 2011 for not declaring election expenses.
 The couple have 2 daughters including Bharti Yadav and 2 sons: Kunal Yadav and Vikas Yadav.

-DP Yadav is the father of Vikas Yadav, convicted murderer of Nitish Katara in 2002, and convicted in the Jessica Lal in 1999.
+DP Yadav is the father of Vikas Yadav, convicted murderer of Nitish Katara in 2002, and convicted in the murder of Jessica Lal in 1999.
 The murder of Katara was perpetrated because his daughter Bharti Yadav had fallen in love with Nitish.
 Bharti Yadav got married on 1 November 2009 to a Gurgaon-based businessman Yatin Rao, who is a son of a Haryana government officer.

 His son Kunal Singh Yadav contested the Sahaswan seat in 2022 on Rashtriya Parivartan Dal ticket but he lost the election to a Samajwadi Party candidate.

-His nephew, Jitendra Yadav, was Member of the Legislative Council (MLC) from Uttar Pradesh.
-Jitendra Yadav's son Rahul Yadav is a Samajwadi Party leader and is married to Ragini Yadav, daughter of Lalu Prasad Yadav and Rabri Devi.

 In 2007, his family's declared assets of ₹26 crores made them one of the richest political families in Uttar Pradesh at that time.
 These are only his declared assets – his fortune is estimated to be well over Rs.
 500 crores.